0b01/rickyhan.com/_posts/2018-05-26-hindley-milner-tutorial-rust.markdown

 '4 = bool
 ```

-Given the equivalence relations, we can apply unify the constraints which is really just gauss-jordan elimination to put the types in row reduced echelon form.
-If we know that a type variable is equal to a concrete type, replace every occurence of the type variable in the constraint set until the constraint set is empty.
-So in the end, the unifier yields a set of substitions that maps type variables to concrete types.
+Given the system of equivalences, we can now unify the constraints, which is similar to gauss-jordan elimination to rref the types.
+The algorithm behaves like this: take the head of the constraint set, if it's solved(type var = concrete type, e.g. `'0 = bool`), replace every occurence of the type variable in the tail.
+So the unifier yields a set of substitutions that maps type variables to concrete types.

 ```
 '4 -> bool